 - Cranberry juice is the official state beverage of Massachusetts.

-- Honeybees are often used to pollinate cranberry crops, and are in fact more valuable in the performance of this task than they are in the production of honey.
+- Honey bees are often used to pollinate cranberry crops, and are in fact more valuable in the performance of this task than they are in the production of honey.

 Maybe now you have a better understanding of why my heart lies in the cranberry bogs.
-Give this recipe a try and see if perhaps you too, will become a cranberry convert.
+Give these cranberry recipes a try and see if perhaps you too, will become a cranberry convert.